+.
+Plague, which periodically decimates prairie dog populations and poses a threat to human health;

+.
+The long term absence of natural disturbances such as grazing or fire, which can result in a grassland condition that is low in growth vigor, resistance to pathogens, and susceptible to invasive weedy species;

 - .
-Plague, which periodically decimates prairie dog populations and poses a threat to human health; - .
-The long term absence of natural disturbances such as grazing or fire, which can result in a grassland condition that is low in growth vigor, resistance to pathogens, and susceptible to invasive weedy species; - .
-Limited natural predators; - .
-Wildfire: - .
-Invasive weeds; - .
-Loose pets; - .
-Diseases carried by wildlife or insects to humans; - .
-Larvicide and insecticide applications, primarily mosquito control;
+Wildfire;

 - .
+Invasive weeds;

+- .
+Loose pets;

-Utility and other access easements; - .
-A limited public understanding of the current and potential natural functions of the site and how human activities may impact those functions (which may result in lack of support for, or compliance with, appropriate management strategies); - .
-People trespassing when site is closed to the public; - .
-Overuse of the site or inappropriate use (e.g., off trail use); - .
-Vandalism
+.
+A limited public understanding of the current and potential natural functions of the site and how human activities may impact those functions (which may result in lack of support for, or compliance with, appropriate management strategies);

+.
+People trespassing when site is closed to the public;